altocodenl/tagaway/readme.md

    - If query changes but selected pictures are still there, maintain their selection.
    - Filter tags.

+   - show selected tags at top
+   - current tags show at top; tags that are on some, put below with +, then put the rest

    - Tag/untag.
    - Rotate pictures.
    - Delete pictures.